 Production of American BB guns began in the late 1800s.
-Most of these low-powered models are cocked by some sort of lever which pulls back a piston against a spring.
-The piston in some cases is little more than a washer with a leather collar that makes the piston have an almost air tight seal inside the barrel.
-At the time of firing, the piston is pushed forward by the spring to compress air behind the BB which projects it out of the barrel.
-Most such guns are low in power and they are used for recreational shooting and pop can punching.
+But what was different about an 1800s air gun?
+Most of these low-powered models were cocked by some sort of lever which pulls back a piston against a spring.
+In some cases, the piston was little more than a washer with a leather collar that made the piston have an almost air-tight seal inside the barrel.
+At the time of firing, the piston was pushed forward by the spring to compress air behind the BB, which projected it out of the barrel.
+Most such guns were low in power and were used for recreational shooting and pop can punching.

-From a technical point of view, any gun that launches projectiles utilizing compressed gas rather than producing gases burning a propellant (powder) is considered to be an “air” gun.
-In some cases, the propelling gas may be carbon dioxide in which case the gun is actually a “gas” gun, but the term airgun is still generally applied to them.
-One of the great American airgun designs is the multi-pump (sometimes called a “pump up” gun) in which air is compressed by a series of pump strokes.
-When the gun is fired, the compressed air enters the breech behind the projectile driving it forward.
-This type of rifle has been produced for well over a century, and with a maximum number of pump strokes, some of these rifles are powerful enough to be useful tools in hunting.
+But from a technical point of view, what is an air gun?
+Well, any gun that launches projectiles utilizing compressed gas rather than producing gasses burning a propellant (powder) is considered to be an “air” gun.
+In some cases, the propelling gas may be carbon dioxide, in which case the gun is actually a “gas” gun, but the term “air gun” is still generally applied to them.
+One of the great American air gun designs is the multi-pump (sometimes called a “pump up” gun) in which air is compressed by a series of pump strokes.

+Beyond just asking what an air gun is, you may also be interested in the power behind these products.
 About half a century ago, Crosman Corporation pioneered the use of a small cylinder that contained compressed carbon dioxide (CO2) as the power source in pellet rifles.
 Known as the Crosman Powerlet®, each cylinder holds 12 grams of CO2 and that amount is sufficient to fire a considerable number of shots simply by cocking the rifle and loading a pellet.
 This characteristic is shared with the PCP rifles in which a reservoir holds enough compressed air for firing several shots.